 - SPECIES: harpyja

-Bold and beautiful: The harpy eagle is legendary, although few people have seen one in the wild.
-Early South American explorers named these great birds after harpies, the predatory “frightful, flying creatures with hooked beak and claws” of Greek mythology.
+Bold and beautiful: The harpy eagle is legendary, although few people have seen one in their native habitat.
+These great birds are named after harpies, the predatory “frightful, flying creatures with hooked beak and claws” of Greek mythology.
 This dark gray bird of prey has a very distinctive look, with feathers atop its head that fan into a bold crest when the bird feels threatened.
 Some smaller gray feathers create a facial disk that may focus sound waves to improve the bird’s hearing, similar to owls.

 HABITAT AND DIET

 Harpy eagles range from Mexico to northern Argentina and live in forested areas.
 Despite their wingspan, which can reach up to 6.5 feet (2 meters) across, harpies fly through their forest home with great agility.
 For nesting, harpies favor silk-cotton trees (kapok trees) and usually build nests 90 to 140 feet (27 to 43 meters) above the ground.
 They like to use trees with widely spaced branches for a clear flight path to and from the nest.
 Harpies use large sticks to create the nest's huge frame and line it with softer greens, seedpods, and animal fur to make it warm and comfortable.
 A harpy nest measures about 4 feet (1.2 meters) thick and 5 feet (1.5 meters) across, large enough for a person to lie across!
 Once built, an eagle pair may reuse and remodel the same nest for many years.

 The strong, silent type, harpy eagles do not vocalize much.
 When heard, they wail (wheee, wheee-ooooo), croak, whistle, click, and mew.